arculus07/Coding-Ninja-s-AI-Learning-Assistant/README.md

 ## Overview

-The Coding Ninjas AI Tutor is a fully functional, adaptive learning platform built as part of the Coding Ninjas assignment.
+The Coding Ninjas AI Tutor is a fully functional, adaptive learning platform.
 It uses a multi-agent architecture powered by LangChain to deliver personalized, interactive, and structured lessons for any topic a learner wishes to explore.

 Instead of being static and one-size-fits-all, this project simulates a team of AI experts working together to make learning dynamic, modular, and engaging.